sergeinack3/PowerEduc/admin/tool/componentlibrary/content/powereduc/components/powereduc-icons.md

 ## Rendering icons in Mustache Templates

-Icons can be rendered in moodle templates using this notation:
+Icons can be rendered in powereduc templates using this notation:

 ```{{#pix}} i/edit, core {{/pix}}```